cch0/data-engineering-zoomcamp-2024-submission/week4/note.md

 <br>

-# distinct yeat from pickup_datetime
+# distinct year from pickup_datetime

 ```sql
 with tripdata as (